Didier Auriol: Career

 In 1996 Auriol contested only two World Championship events.
 He drove for Subaru in Sweden and for Mitsubishi in San Remo.
 1997 he entered in Monte Carlo with a private Ford, and drove couple of rallies with Toyota's new Corolla WRC.

 In 1998 Auriol became a Toyota full-time driver. he earned one win and four podiums, finishing fifth in the overall standings.
-In 1999 he scored one win and seven wins, which placed him third in points.
+In 1999 he scored one win and seven podiums, which placed him third in points.

 As Toyota retired from World Rally Championship after 1999, Auriol moved to SEAT Sport, driving the SEAT Córdoba WRC E2.
 Using Auriol's experience, SEAT managed to grab the third podium place at the Safari Rally in Kenya, and later that season to launch their third evolution of the Córdoba WRC.
 However at the end of the season the Spanish manufacturer retired from WRC to focus on the development of a special series of high performance cars.

 Auriol landed a drive with Peugeot Sport for the 2001 season, but he had a largely difficult season; only on asphalt-rallies was Auriol able to be quicker than his teammate, Marcus Grönholm.
 Auriol's only win that year came in Spain, whereas he scored three third places at Sanremo, Corse and Australia.
 2002 was a kind of gap year for Auriol, and for 2003, Auriol signed with Škoda Motorsport, and played a notable part in the development work of the Škoda Fabia WRC.

 Auriol is a six-time winner of the Tour de Corse, a record jointly held with Bernard Darniche.